sonic-net/SONiC/doc/qos/tunnel_dscp_remapping.md

     |---|-----------|
     | SAI_TUNNEL_ATTR_ENCAP_QOS_TC_AND_COLOR_TO_DSCP_MAP | [TC_TO_DSCP_MAP\|AZURE_TUNNEL]|
     | SAI_TUNNEL_ATTR_ENCAP_QOS_TC_TO_QUEUE_MAP | [TC_TO_QUEUE_MAP\|AZURE_TUNNEL] |

+3. Update code for handling decap terminator
+Since both the `MuxTunnel` and regular IPinIP tunnel use Loopback address `10.1.0.32` as the `dst_ip`, they will share the same decap terminator.
+It may pose a conflict when we are going to apply extra attributes to `MuxTunnel`.
+To avoid the potential conflict, we have to create two separate tunnel terminators, one for MuxTunnel and one for regular IPinIP tunnel
+- For `MuxTunnel`, the type of terminator would be `P2P` as we have a specific `src_ip`, which is the peer's Loopback address.
+- For regular IPinIP tunnel, the type of terminator is unchanged, which is `P2MP`.

 ## 6 Test requirement
 All changes are to be covered by system test.